 Despite that, researchers still struggle to assess whether or not commercials evoked desired emotions and find it difficult to determine a point in which they occur.
 The reason why it’s so problematic to measure emotions is because they belong to the category of nonverbal communication, but traditional research methods like surveys and focus groups barely allow to identify exact points at which they occur.

-Needless to say, it’s absolutely crucial to fix elements which fail to deliver desired emotions.
+Needless to say, it’s absolutely crucial to fix elements that fail to deliver desired emotions.
 But what are the tools to effectively assess that?

-Today, a rise of cutting edge interdisciplinary face reading technologies open the opportunity to uncover hidden consumer reactions in a new way.
+Today, the rise of cutting-edge interdisciplinary face-reading technologies open the opportunity to uncover hidden consumer reactions in a new way.
 For example, software companies such as Affectiva or the recently acquired Emotient, allow to identify and track emotions from the beginning to the end of a commercial.

 Such tracking enables to bridge the gap between attention to ad and purchase decisions by identifying the elements which disrupt the development of the desired feel of an ad and therefore allows to predict the effectiveness of advertising with higher accuracy.